Q: WHERE IS THE CAPE TO CAPE WALK?

-If you are a solo walker we want to ensure that you are kept safe should an emergency situation arise.
-A fully refundable fee (upon return of the beacon) will apply.
+We want to ensure that you are kept safe should an emergency situation arise.
+A fully refundable fee (deposit) for the EPIRB (PLB) (upon return of the beacon) will apply.
 To find out more please contact our friendly team.

 Q: WHO SHOULD I CONTACT IF THERE IS AN EMERGENCY SITUATION?

 It is essential that you carry a mobile phone (or satellite phone) on this holiday.
 If you have any serious problems, please contact Australia's emergency services directly on phone number 000.
 Please contact our support people on the ground if you need assistance that doesn't require emergency services intervention.
 These numbers will be provided in your walk notes.